 - 1. A Public Hospital Redesign and Incentives in Medi-Cal program (PRIME), which aimed to improve the quality and value of care provided by California's safety net hospitals and hospital systems; - 2.
-A Global Payment Program that aimed to streamline funding sources for care for California's remaining uninsured population and create a value-based mechanism to increase incentives to provide primary and preventive care services and other high-value services; - 3.
-A Whole Person Care Pilot program that aimed to support local and regional efforts to integrate the systems and improve the care provided to Medi-Cal's most high-risk beneficiaries; and - 4.
-A Dental Transformation Initiative aimed to improve access to dental care and reduce preventable dental conditions for Medi-Cal beneficiaries.
+A Global Payment Program (GPP) that aimed to streamline funding sources for care for California's remaining uninsured population and create a value-based mechanism to increase incentives to provide primary and preventive care services and other high-value services; - 3.
+A Whole Person Care (WPC) Pilot program that aimed to support local and regional efforts to integrate the systems and improve the care provided to Medi-Cal's most high-risk beneficiaries; and - 4.
+A Dental Transformation Initiative (DTI) aimed to improve access to dental care and reduce preventable dental conditions for Medi-Cal beneficiaries.

-On June 15, 2016, California submitted an amendment to the Demonstration to expand the definition of a Whole Person Care (WPC) Pilot lead entity to include federally recognized tribes and tribal health programs operated under a Public Law 93-638 contract with the Federal Indian Health Services.
+On June 15, 2016, California submitted an amendment to the Demonstration to expand the definition of a WPC Pilot lead entity to include federally recognized tribes and tribal health programs operated under a Public Law 93-638 contract with the Federal Indian Health Services.
 CMS approved this amendment on December 8, 2016.

-On August 15, 2016, the state submitted an amendment to the demonstration to revise the methodology for determining the baseline metrics for purposes of receiving incentive payments for new and existing dental service office locations under the Dental Transformation Initiative

-(DTI).
-California also sought authority to provide incentive payments for specified dental services delivered at provider service office locations at two levels: a 37.5 percent above the state's Schedule of Maximum Allowances (SMA) incentive payment for service office locations that meet at least a 1 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children served in the previous year with a preventive dental service; and a 75 percent above the state's SMA incentive payment for service office locations that meet or exceed a 2 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children receiving a preventive dental service of a 2 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children receiving a preventive dental service.
-On an annual basis, above the pre-determined baseline number of children receiving a preventive dental service.
-On an annual basis, above the pre-determined baseline number of children receiving a preventive dental service.
-On an annual basis, above the pre-determined baseline number of children receiving a preventive dental service.
-OMS approved this amendment on January 6, 2017.
+On August 15, 2016, the state submitted an amendment to the demonstration to revise the methodology for determining the baseline metrics for purposes of receiving incentive payments for new and existing dental service office locations under the DTI.
+California also sought authority to provide incentive payments for specified dental services delivered at provider service office locations at two levels: a 37.5 percent above the state's Schedule of Maximum Allowances (SMA) incentive payment for service office locations that meet at least a 1 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children served in the previous year with a preventive dental service; and a 75 percent above the state's SMA incentive payment for service office locations that meet or exceed a 2 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children served in the previous year with a preventive dental service; and a 75 percent above the state's SMA incentive payment for service office locations that meet or exceed a 2 percentage point increase in number of children receiving a preventive dental service, on an annual basis, above the pre-determined baseline number of children receiving a preventive dental service in the previous year.
+CMS approved this amendment on January 6, 2017.